Terminal Setup for a Non-Mac Keyboard: Ghostty, tmux, and Zellij

 Problem 2: Shift+Enter in Claude Code Inside tmux

-This one turned out to be unsolvable with tmux.
-To understand why, it helps to know how keyboard input works in terminals versus GUI applications.
+At the time, I thought this one was unsolvable with tmux (it wasn’t, see the update above).
+To understand why it’s tricky, it helps to understand how keyboard input works in terminals versus GUI applications.
 Here’s what I learned.

 When you press Shift+Enter in a GUI app like a browser or a text editor, the app receives a rich event: “the Enter key was pressed, and the Shift modifier was held.”
 The operating system sends the full key identity and a bitmask of modifiers.
 The app can easily distinguish Shift+Enter from plain Enter and do something different with each.

-Terminal emulators don’t work this way.
-They emulate hardware terminals from the 1970s, which communicated over serial lines.
-A serial line carries bytes, not key events.
-The bytes are encoded in ASCII, a standard from 1963 that defines 128 characters: printable ones (letters, digits, punctuation) and control characters (newline, tab, carriage return, etc.).
-When you press Enter, the terminal sends ASCII byte 0x0D (carriage return).
-When you press Shift+Enter, the terminal sends the same byte 0x0D.
-The Shift modifier is simply lost.
-The application on the other end has no way to tell the difference.
+Terminal emulators, like Ghostty, emulate hardware terminals from the 1970s, which communicated over serial lines carrying bytes.
+The bytes are encoded in the ASCII standard that defines 128 characters: printable (letters, digits, punctuation) and control (newline, tab, carriage return, etc.).
+When you press Enter, the terminal sends ASCII byte 0x0D (non-printable carriage return).
+When you press Shift+Enter, the Shift modifier has no effect, and the terminal sends the same byte 0x0D.

-Modern terminals like Ghostty implement the kitty keyboard protocol: the terminal and the application negotiate a richer encoding where Shift+Enter gets a distinct sequence.
+Modern terminals implement the kitty keyboard protocol.
 Claude Code and Ghostty speak this protocol, so Shift+Enter works directly.

 The problem is that tmux sits between Ghostty and Claude Code, and tmux doesn’t support the kitty keyboard protocol.